erath0r/ChromTV-issues/README.md

 Public issue tracker for ChromTV.

 Use this repository to report bugs, request features, or describe playback problems.
-The app source code lives in a private repository.

 ## Before you create an issue